IBM-Bluemix-Docs/certificate-manager/manage-scc.md

 ## Governing {{site.data.keyword.cloudcerts_short}} resource configuration
 {: #govern-certificate-manager}

-As a security focal, you can use the {{site.data.keyword.compliance_short}} to define rules for the instances of {{site.data.keyword.cloudcerts_short}} that you create.
+As a security or compliance focal, you can use the {{site.data.keyword.compliance_short}} to define config rules for the instances of {{site.data.keyword.cloudcerts_short}} that you create.

-Config rules are defined as a JSON object with two sections: a target and a required config.
-The target details information about the {{site.data.keyword.cloud_notm}} service and resource kind that you want to create a rule for.
-The required config details the specific property within the target that you want to check to ensure it is configured to your standards.
+Config rules are defined as a JSON object and are used to enforce the configuration standards that you want to implement across your accounts.
+Each rule is comprised of a target and required configuration that detail the the specific properties within a target service that you want to define a rule for.
+To learn more about governing the configuration of resources in your accounts, check out [Working with config rules](/docs/security-compliance?topic=security-compliance-rules).

 This service only supports the ability to view the results of your configuration scans in the {{site.data.keyword.compliance_short}}.
 {: note}